 Detroit Marina Excavation and Resiliency Project

-The Detroit Marina Excavation and Resiliency Project Consists of the strategic excavation and relocation of 162,000 cubic yards of sediment underneath the existing boat docks during the winter reservoir draw down period(s) at the Detroit Lake Reservoir.
+The Detroit Marina Excavation and Resiliency Project is to support the local economy of the North Santiam Canyon by helping Detroit Lake Marina and Kanes Marina maintain more reliable summer operations at Detroit Lake Reservoir.
+This includes the strategic excavation and relocation of approximately 160,000 cubic yards of sediment underneath the existing boat docks during the winter reservoir draw down period(s):

+Detroit Lake has routinely failed to reach the "full pool" seasonal depth necessary to support a robust and viable lake recreation season.
+Detroit Lake Marina and Kane's Marina lay upon shallow shelves, requiring the marinas to open later and close their docks increasingly early as water is drained from the lake.
 This excavation will enable the marinas to operate down to 1,525 feet, ensuring a full recreation season.

-Due to drying weather pattern, downstream habitat temperature control requirements and municipal water needs, Detroit Lake has routinely failed to reach the "full pool" seasonal depth necessary to support a robust and viable lake recreation season.
-Detroit Lake Marina and Kane's Marina lay upon shallow shelves, requiring the marinas to close their docks increasingly earlier as water is drained from the lake.

 The Economic Engine of the North Santiam Canyon